Qonfused/ASUS-ZenBook-Duo-14-UX481-Hackintosh/docs/README.md

 > - **iasl**
 >   - Check with `iasl -v`
 >   - Install with `sudo apt install acpica-tools`
->
-> You may need to upgrade your git version to 2.25.0+ or greater to
-> support the **sparse-checkout** git feature required by the OC-Build script.
->
-> For example, standard package repos on Ubuntu install git version 2.25.1 by
-> default, but you can upgrade git to the latest release candidate by running:
-> ```sh
-> sudo add-apt-repository ppa:git-core/candidate
-> sudo apt update
-> ```

 To build this project's EFI, run the below command at the root of the project:
 ```sh